kaczza/kzmacro/README.md

 ## 🙏 Acknowledgments

-- Inspired by Logitech G-HUB software
+- Inspired by SteelSeries GG
 - Built with [PyQt6](https://www.riverbankcomputing.com/software/pyqt/)
 - Uses [pynput](https://pypi.org/project/pynput/) for input monitoring
 - Thanks to all contributors and testers!